Douglas and Marie Immaculée Acton Woodruff family papers

 Abstract

-Collection of correspondence, diaries, financial records, genealogical information, notebooks, and photographs of Catholic journalist Douglas Woodruff, Catholic charitable activist Marie Immaculée Acton Woodruff, and their families.
+Collection of correspondence, diaries, ephemera, financial records, genealogical information, notebooks, and photographs of twentieth-century Catholic journalist Douglas Woodruff, Catholic charitable activist Marie Immaculée Acton Woodruff, and their families.

 Arrangement

-Organized into four series: I. Douglas Woodruff papers; II.
-Woodruff family papers; III.
-Acton family papers; and IV.
-Collected materials.
+Organized into five series: I. Douglas Woodruff papers; II.
+Marie Immaculée Acton Woodruff papers; III.
+Woodruff family papers; IV.
+Acton family papers; and V. Collected materials.

-Series I is further divided into four subseries: A. Diaries, notebooks, and publications; B. Correspondence; C. Financial records; and D. Photographs.
+Series I. is further divided into four subseries: A. Biographical records and ephemera; B. Correspondence; C. Financial records; and D. Photographs.

 Provenance